Nightshade14/Nightshade14/README.md

 ## 🔭 Currently Working On
 - Adaptive Feature Contribution in Learning-to-Rank for Contextual User Queries
-- Generative AI in Retrieval and Ranking
+- Language Models in Ranking
 - Language Models in Search, Recommendation and Ranking
 - Leveraging Agentic AI, Mixture of Experts (MoE), and Model Context Protocol (MCP) to create Compound AI Systems
 - Exploring Language Models (Large & Small) and their applications at scale